abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 There's always a mood present in our experience.
 It's amazing to think how the presence of a mood so completely shapes and conditions both our attitude and the way we see things.
-It's important to have straight vision—some sense of what our life is about, what it's for, and what it is we aspire to.
+It's important to have straight vision---some sense of what our life is about, what it's for, and what it is we aspire to.
 This vision or aspiration provides a compass when moods arise that tear us apart and sometimes throw us into turmoil, irritability, anger, depression, or frustration.
 Various moods and emotions, often conditioned by relatively minor events, can arise and push us in a direction that's quite different than the major direction